 3. Your Relationship with Food Needs Repairing

-Our diet-drenched culture conditions us to disordered eating behaviors.
-Whether you’re avoiding one specific food group (such as bread) or eliminating whole macronutrients (such as carbs) you may be headed down a road of unsustainable eating habits.
-Dancers can seek a Certified Counselor in Intuitive Eating to learn more about the benefits of rejecting the diet mentality and building a sustainable non-restrictive approach to eating.
+Dancer diet culture normalizes disordered eating behaviors.
+Whether you’re avoiding one specific food group, striving for “clean eating,” or eliminating whole macronutrients (such as carbs) you may be headed down a road of unsustainable eating habits.
+Dancers can seek a dietitian with additional certification as a Counselor of Intuitive Eating to learn more about the benefits of rejecting the diet mentality and building a sustainable non-restrictive approach to eating.

 4. You’re Not Sure What’s “Good” and What’s “Bad”